Pence says looking at other venues for Trump Tulsa rally

 Pence said officials were discussing options with Oklahoma’s governor.

-The chief health officer in Tulsa said over the weekend he was worried about holding such a large indoor event while coronavirus cases are rising in the area and wished the rally could be postponed.

-The rally will be Trump’s first since early March, when the coronavirus pandemic led to quarantines and the shuttering of the U.S. economy.
+The campaign rally will be Trump’s first since early March, when the coronavirus pandemic led to quarantines and the shuttering of the U.S. economy.
+Trump is seeking re-election in November against presumptive Democratic nominee Joe Biden.

 “One of the reasons we chose Oklahoma is because Oklahoma has done such a remarkable job in reopening their state,” Pence said.